-See website, college catalog or program information sheets for admission process.
+See the college website, college catalog or program information sheets for admission process.
 Students are admitted to the Medical Assistant program courses in the fall and spring semesters.
 If it is necessary to interrupt the progress towards completion of the program, reentry program slots are determined by the availability of space in the clinical experience/practicum courses.
 Students reentering the program will be expected to demonstrate selected clinical skills in a laboratory setting before placement in clinical facilities.
 All clinical and laboratory courses must be completed within three years.
-Students may begin the program in either Fall or Spring.